-Often referred to as Little Prague without the tourists, Olomouc has many historical and cultural gems throughout the city.
+Often referred to it as Little Prague without the tourists, Olomouc has many historical and cultural gems throughout the city.
 This was one of those places that we wouldn’t have appreciated as much without knowing some of the history and stories that give this place character and personality.

 Olomouc isn’t young in age, not even close, but it does have a large young adult scene.
 Home to universities that bring in around 25,000 students per year, 25% of the inhabitants in Olomouc, you can expect to find a younger, hip crowd and vibe in the city.
 There are tons of amazing pubs and bars that cater to this crowd as well as great cafes.

-We think that this gives the city a bit of an edge and a fun vibe that alot of historical cities don’t have.
+We think that this gives the city a bit of an edge and a fun vibe that a lot of historical cities don’t have.
 We enjoyed the personality this younger crowd gave Olomouc.

-If you don’t want to leave the city there are plenty of places that offer the cheese including a vending machine in the tourist information center in the square!
+If you don’t want to leave Olomouc, there are plenty of places that offer the cheese including a vending machine in the tourist information center in the square!
 We enjoyed sampling different pastries using the cheese at Tvarůžková cukrárna.
 Many restaurants serve dishes with the cheese if you aren’t sure you can always ask.
 But this is a must do while in Olomouc.

 We found Olomouc cheese to be one of the most unique finds in Czech Republic, see what else made the list!

 After getting better he showed his gratitude to the city of Olomouc by including a score in one of his symphonies.
 Some locals say that Mozart was at such a young age during this time that his father may have helped him here, but still, there is a part of a Mozart symphony that is dedicated to Olomouc!

-Check out the stunning decorations and just imagine young Mozart playing on the pipe organ with the incredible acoustics built into the architecture of the building.
+Check out the stunning decorations and just imagine young Mozart playing on the pipe organ with the incredible acoustics built into the architecture.
 The cathedral is actually known for its amazing acoustics and is still used for concerts today.

-The last Mozart tid bit we learned was that he actually resided in what is now the Archdiocesan Museum when he was 11 years old.
+The last Mozart tidbit we learned was that he actually resided in what is now the Archdiocesan Museum when he was 11 years old.
 There is now a cafe at the museum named Amadeus after him.

-4. There’s a Cat Cafe
+4. Check out the Cat Cafe

 In case you missed it, I am a huge fan of cat cafes and have visited them in Korea, Japan, and Taiwan.
 So, I wasn’t going to let this opportunity slip through my hands.
 While the odor walking through the entrance of the building was a bit strong, once you got up to the cafe it isn’t too bad.
 We loved that there was a huge drink menu to choose from and of course kitty cats to hang out with.